Skip to main content

 • National: national initiative, strategy or policy

-• digital and socia-cultural environment, policy and regulation, potentially harmful content
+• digital and socia-cultural environment, risks and harms

 • Implemented 2024 - Ongoing